Bank Account Opening in UAE

 • Passport Copy of the ultimate beneficiary (If any)

-• In the case of a Corporate shareholding structure, the shareholder company’s documents will also be required after legal, notary, and MOFA stamping.
+• In the case of a corporate shareholding structure, the shareholder company’s consent will also be required after legal, notary, and MOFA stamping.

 • Company structure tree diagram on Company Letterhead